 TDP-43 proteinopathies were found in several neurodegenerative diseases including frontotemporal lobar dementia (FTLD), amyotrophic lateral sclerosis (ALS), and Alzheimer's disease (AD).
 TDP-43 inclusion bodies are poly-ubiquitin positive and comprise hyperphosphorylated full-length and truncated TDP-43.
 In 2014, we demonstrated for the first time that full-length TDP-43 forms toxic and spherical oligomers in vitro and in vivo.
-The full-length TDP-43 forms spherical oligomers that share common epitopes with amyloid oligomers.
-The TDP-43 oligomers are neurotoxic and capable to transform Alzheimer's amyloid- $\beta$ (A $\beta$ ) to A $\beta$ oligomers.
-We further found TDP-43 interacts with A $\beta$ in the early stage.
+The full-length TDP-43 oligomers are neurotoxic and capable to transform Alzheimer's amyloid- β (A β) to A β oligomers.
+We further found TDP-43 interacts with A β in the early stage.
 Besides, hyperphosphorylated mimetics of TDP-43, S5D, was examined and the result showed that S5D TDP-43, but not WT, is prone to form amyloid fibrils.
 Meanwhile, we generated a TDP-43 oligomer specific antibody, TDP-O, and validated the species in FTLD-TDP, ALS, and AD patients.
-The TDP-O antibody has high specificity toward TDP-43 oligomers, but does not recognize native TDP-43 in the nucleus.
+The TDP-0 antibody has high specificity toward TDP-43 oligomers, but does not recognize native TDP-43 in the nucleus.
 Furthermore, we are able to rescue the motor function and pathology in ALS TDP-43 model mice upon intravenous administration of mTDP-O antibody.
 Therefore, this unique property provides the antibody a great potential for diagnostic and therapeutic development.